iande/onstomp/extra_doc/DeveloperNarrative.md

 If the object passed as a header value cannot be converted to a string an error will be raised.

-A frame's {OnStomp::Components::Frame#body body} will often be an empty string or `nil`.
+For most kinds of frames, the {OnStomp::Components::Frame#body body} attribute will often be an empty string or `nil`.
 The only frames that support non-empty bodies are SEND, MESSAGE, and ERROR.

 ## Events

+### Frame-centric Events

+Event triggering sequence for client generated frames:

+1. `client.send ...` is invoked and a SEND frame is created
+1. The event `before_transmitting` is triggered for the SEND frame
+1. The event `before_send` is triggered for the SEND frame
+1. The SEND frame is added to the {OnStomp::Connections::Base connection}'s write buffer
+1. Some amount of time passes
+1. The SEND frame is serialized and fully written to the broker.
+1. The event `after_transmitting` is triggered for the SEND frame
+1. The event `on_send` is triggered for the SEND frame

+Event triggering sequence for broker generated frames:

+1. The broker writes a MESSAGE frame to the TCP/IP socket
+1. Some amount of time passes
+1. The client fully reads and de-serializes the MESSAGE frame
+1. The event `before_receiving` is triggered for the MESSAGE frame
+1. The event `before_message` is triggered for the MESSAGE frame
+1. The event `after_receiving` is triggered for the MESSAGE frame
+1. The event `on_message` is triggered for the MESSAGE frame

+### Connection-centric Events

+Event trigger sequence for connection events:

+1. An IO error occurs while the connection is reading or writing
+1. The connection closes its socket
+1. The connection triggers :on\_terminated
+1. The connection triggers :on\_closed

 ## Subscription and Receipt Management

+### Subscription Manager

+### Receipt Manager

 ## URI Based Configuration

 ## Processors

 ## Connections & Serializers

+### Connections

+### Serializers